 The identity router API is a REST-based web services interface that allows designated components in your deployment to query and manage runtime information, such as user profiles.
 Access to the API is disabled by default.
 You can enable access to the API to support certain features in your deployment, such as RSA SecurID Authenticate Tokencode integration between RSA Authentication Manager 8.4 Patch 3 and earlier and the Cloud Authentication Service.
 Only a Super Admin can enable identity router API access.

 You must enable access to the identity router API if you want RSA Authentication Manager to support RSA SecurID Authenticate Tokencode integration between RSA Authentication Manager and the Cloud Authentication Service.
 Other components may also require this access.

 You need to generate an Access ID and Access Key, which are credentials associated with a Super Admin account.
 RSA Authentication Manager or other designated components in your deployment that need to access the identity router API can then use that Access ID and Access Key.

-- Obtain the IP address (or address range) and network mask for the part of your network that requires access to the identity router API.
-For example, the part of your network where RSA Authentication Manager is deployed.
+Obtain the IP address (or address range) and network mask for the part of your network that requires access to the identity router API.

 Add a Super Admin account to the Cloud Administration Console using credentials that do not belong to a specific individual.
 This account is used exclusively to manage identity router API access.
 For example, you can create a new email address specifically for this account, or use an address that is jointly monitored by all Super Admins in your deployment.
 Super Admins can modify the identity router API access configuration through this account.